 The phenomenon of synchronous fireflies is quite rare and absolutely spectacular.
 It occurs during some species of fireflies' mating season.
 Lighting up is a way of communicating for these charming bugs.
-Their synchronised flashing tends to occur in certain places around the world around the end of May and throughout the middle of June.
+Their synchronized flashing tends to occur in certain places around the world around the end of May and throughout the middle of June.
 One of these places is Japan.

-Some scientists express concern about crowds of viewers in the woods because this may distract the fireflies and interfere in their mating process.
+There are many places in Japan where fireflies live in the wild.
+Scientists express concern about crowds of viewers in the woods because this may distract the fireflies and interfere in their mating process.
 So if you want to witness this incredible phenomenon try your best to be careful and respect the nature.